 Deciding on one particular thing to focus on can help you improve a skill.

-- Light – backlighting, dramatic light, natural light, indoor light
+- Light – backlighting, low light, natural light, indoor light

 - Composition – framing, leading lines, golden spiral